 In the Netherlands we know the right to freedom of religion and belief.
 This includes that everyone is free to express his or her belief.
-In the Netherlands, we this right is so important that, it is enshrined in the Constitution (Article 6).
+In the Netherlands, we find this right so important that it is enshrined in the Constitution (Article 6).

 This freedom implies not only that you are free to express your faith, but also that you are free to change your faith.
 In some countries only one religion is accepted, but in the Netherlands you are free to make your own choice.
 This freedom is also reinforced by Article 1 of the Dutch Constitution which states: “All persons in the Netherlands shall be treated equally in equal circumstances.
 Discrimination on the grounds of religion, belief, political opinion, race or sex or on any other grounds whatsoever shall not be permitted.
 So you can freely adhere to your own religious convictions and you may not be subordinated because of your specific religious convictions.
 If you are threatened because of your faith, the one who harasses you is punishable by law.